 I’m Matt Volk, a junior from Arcadia, CA, majoring in computer science.
 I’ve been on the Fellowship and Social Justice branches of CLT, and this year I’m co-leading Fellowship with Kelsey.
 The Catholic Community really has become a second home for me on campus and has helped me grow not just in faith but in all areas of my life.
 I’ve met so many amazing people here, all attempting to improve the community around them in their own ways, and I hope you get the chance to be as inspired by them as I have been.
 CC@S puts on tons of great events every quarter, including Bible studies, game nights, dessert runs in Palo Alto, soup kitchen visits, and service trips to provide counseling services for incarcerated youth.
 You are always welcome at these events, and I look forward to being inspired by you, too, at any of them.
 Feel free to reach out to me at email@example.com at any time with any questions or to learn more.
 Have a great day!

-My name is Elisa Figueroa, and I'm a junior majoring in History and the Law.
-I'm originally from Herndon, Virginia.
-When I was a freshman at Stanford, I was a little worried about how I would maintain my faith life at a new school in a part of the country that I was very unfamiliar with.
+My name is Elisa Figueroa, and I'm a senior from Herndon, Virginia, majoring in History and the Law.
+When I was a freshman at Stanford, I was a little worried about how I would maintain my faith life at a new school in a state that I was very unfamiliar with.
 Thankfully, The Catholic Community at Stanford welcomed me with open arms and has become one of my favorite aspects of life at Stanford.
-From attending daily Mass and rosary to volunteering at St. Anthony's Soup Kitchen, CC@S offers a wide array of opportunities to grow in your faith and foster an incredible community with amazing people.
+From attending daily Mass and nightly rosary to volunteering at St. Anthony's Soup Kitchen, CC@S offers a wide array of opportunities to grow in your faith and foster an incredible community with amazing people.
 To all new members of the Catholic Community at Stanford, I am so happy that you are joining us!!
 I can't wait to meet all of you and am looking forward to growing in Christ together.
 God bless you all!